Fantaakebe/LOL-Proplay-Analysis/README.md

 Open champion_visualizations.ipynb in Jupyter Notebook to explore visualizations of champion trends.
 Customize the analysis by downloading updated datasets from Oracle's Elixir and modifying the analysis scripts to work with new data.

-Features
+Features:
 - Player Performance Analysis: Analyze how metrics like kills, deaths, and assists affect team success using linear regression.
 - Champion Popularity Trends: Visualize changes in champion picks over time and across different regions.
 - Predictive Modeling: Evaluate which in-game factors (e.g., gold difference, XP difference) are the strongest predictors of match outcomes.

-Contributors
+Contributors:

 Jaden Chin - GitHub
 Rukia Nur - GitHub
 Fanta Kebe - [GitHub Profile](https://github.com/Fantaakebe)

-Future Work
+Future Work:

 - Deeper Champion Analysis: Conduct in-depth analyses on individual champions to understand their performance in different scenarios.
 - General Player Data: Expand the analysis to include data from casual and semi-professional players to see how playstyles differ by skill level.
 - Machine Learning Models: Further improve predictive modeling by applying more advanced machine learning techniques to enhance the accuracy of predictions.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.